 Should You Use SMS Marketing?

-If aren’t using text message marketing for your ecommerce store yet, you should definitely start now.
+If you aren’t using text message marketing for your ecommerce store yet, you should definitely start now.

 Not only does SMS marketing carry the highest revenue per subscriber of any marketing medium, but it’s fairly inexpensive as well because you only pay for what you send.